Here are the best waterproof headphones for swimming. You can take them to a pool, lake, or sea and even dive underwater.

 Durable in harsh conditions

-If you like swimming in salt water you need extra durable headphones.
-Salt is harsher to the material than fresh water from pools.
+If you like running on dusty roads or swimming in open water you need extra durable headphones.
+Salt water is harsher to the material than fresh water from pools.

 Sony NW-WS623 are resistant to all of that.
-Thanks to certified IP68 protection, it means they’re dustproof and waterproof for most extreme uses.
+Thanks to certified IP68 protection, they’re dustproof and waterproof for most extreme uses.

 3. AfterShokz Xtrainerz

-AfterShokz Xtrainerz are waterproof headphones for swimming with bone conduction and a built-in MP3 player.
+AfterShokz Xtrainerz are waterproof headphones with bone conduction and an MP3 player.

 - Highly durable with IP68 (IPX8)